-A PC title, it did an unusual thing and mixed an exceptional script with humour, puzzles, and glorious aesthetics.
-Heck, as it’s 19 years old this year we’ve decided to honour its brilliance.
+As an adventure game, it did an unusual thing for the time and mixed an exceptional script with humour, puzzles, and glorious aesthetics.

 The Curse of Monkey Island was the third game in the Monkey Island series, with the first two appearing on the Amiga during the early 1990s.